wp-plugins/gravity-forms-pdf-extended/README.txt

 == Upgrade Notice ==

-= 1.2.2 =
+= 2.0.0 =
-A number of bug fixes with the new MERGETAGS style template. **Note: Backup template files before upgrade as they will be deleted by Wordpress during the update process.**
+New Features: Added custom PDF names and moved templates to active theme's folder (no longer overridden after updating).
+Also fixed a number of bugs in the problem.
+Remember to backup your custom templates before upgrading!